-The last main jurisdictional requirement is temporal requirements (ratione temporis).
-IIAs generally impose temporal limitations on jurisdiction.
+The last main jurisdictional requirement is the temporal requirement (ratione temporis).
+IIAs generally impose temporal limits on jurisdiction.
 In Phoenix v.
 Czech Republic, the tribunal clarified that the IIA must be applicable at the 'relevant time'.
-Subsequent tribunals have understood 'relevant time' to mean that the IIA must have been applicable to both the state and the investor when the violation occurred.
+Subsequent tribunals have understood 'relevant time' to mean that